 If your NPS software doesn’t offer a reliable feedback segmentation feature, then this can lead to analysis paralysis — endless analysis about which factors deserve attention the most, leading to a lack of action from your business and a total lack of improvements to your product or service.

-In the meantime, instead of retaining the detractors that voiced their feedback on how you can improve (or better yet, working with them to turn them into promoters), you’re far more likely to simply lose their business.
+In the meantime, instead of retaining Detractors that voiced their feedback on how you can improve (or better yet, working with them to turn them into Promoters), you’re far more likely to simply lose their business.

-The closer your relationship with your clients or customers, the easier it is to generate feedback and make meaningful changes.
-In B2B, close business relationships are a norm, giving you far more power to quickly act on feedback and improve your customer satisfaction.
+The deeper your relationship with your customers, the easier it is to generate feedback and implement meaningful changes.
+In B2B, close business relationships are a norm, giving you far more power to act quickly on feedback and constantly improve customer satisfaction.

-In addition to helping you generate a higher response rate and a greater number of responses relative to your total audience size, a B2B customer base is more likely to produce meaningful, high quality feedback that helps you improve your product or service.
+In addition to helping you gain a higher response rate and a greater number of responses relative to your total audience size, a B2B customer base is more likely to produce meaningful, high-quality feedback that helps you improve your product or service.

-As a result of this, it’s far easier to generate high quality, actionable feedback from B2B customers than from B2C.
+As a result, it’s far easier to generate high-quality, actionable feedback from B2B customers than from B2C.
 After all, you’re not a stranger to them — instead, you’re a trusted partner with a real working relationship.

 In B2C, it’s far from uncommon for customers to stick with one brand and ignore offerings from others.
-Usually customers stay loyal to a company that feels familiar, personal and is a great fit for their needs in terms of pricing and quality.
-For example, a customer that’s satisfied with a certain car manufacturer might stick with them for years, or with an electronics brand, clothing retailer or athletic shoe company.
+Usually, customers stay loyal to a company that feels familiar, personal and is a great fit for their needs in terms of product pricing and quality.
+For example, a customer that’s satisfied with a certain car manufacturer might stick with them for years – or with an electronics brand, clothing retailer or athletic shoe company.

-In B2B, it’s far more common for customers and clients to experiment with a number of different products and services from different companies.
-And that’s mostly because business to business companies have a certain list of mandatory requirements, such as certifications, security guarantees and so on.
-After all, B2B is all about results, and there’s no better way to produce better results than to experiment with different vendors.
+In B2B, it’s far more common for customers and clients to experiment with a number of products and services from different companies.
+And that’s mostly because business-to-business companies have a certain list of mandatory requirements, such as certifications, security guarantees, etc. After all, B2B is all about results, and there’s no better way to produce better results than to experiment with different vendors.